-Existence and valuation of Level 3 financial instruments - refer to Note 3 and Note 7
+Valuation of Level 3 financial instruments - refer to Note 3 and Note 7

-The Company carried financial assets designated at Our procedures included, amongst others: fair value through other comprehensive income of \$88,550,173 as at 30 June 2023.
+The Company carried financial assets designated at Our procedures included, amongst others: fair value through other comprehensive income (except for convertible notes measured at fair value through profit or loss) of \$112,494,265 as at 30 June 2024.
 96% of the financial assets are non-complex in nature, with their fair value obtained from quoted prices in active markets.
-These investments are classified as 'I evel 1' financial assets under AASB 13 Fair Value
+These investments are classified as 'Level 1' financial assets under AASB 13 Fair Value Measurement.